lauragates1214/feedback-impact-app-product/README.md

 ## Legal Notice

-This project is being developed as part of Dr Laura Purcell-Gates's role at Bath Spa University.
+This project is being developed as part of Dr Laura Gates's role at Bath Spa University.
 Intellectual property rights belong to Bath Spa University.
 This repository serves as a technical portfolio demonstrating product development capabilities and is shared with the university's permission for professional purposes.